NanoComp/meep/doc/docs/Scheme_User_Interface.md

 **`extra-materials` [ list of `material-type` class ]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-By default, Meep turns off support for material dispersion, nonlinearities, and similar properties if none of the objects in the `geometry` have materials with these properties &mdash; since they are not needed, it is faster to omit their calculation.
+By default, Meep turns off support for material dispersion, nonlinearities, and similar properties if none of the objects in `geometry` have materials with these properties &mdash; since they are not needed, it is faster to omit their calculation.
 This doesn't work however if you use a `material-function`: materials via a user-specified function of position instead of just geometric objects.
-If only your material function returns a nonlinear material, for example, Meep won't notice this unless you tell it explicitly via `extra-materials`. `extra-materials` is a list of materials that Meep should look for in the computational cell in addition to any materials that are specified by geometric objects.
-You should list any materials other than scalar dielectrics that are returned by `material-function`s here.
+If your material function only returns a nonlinear material, for example, Meep won't notice this unless you tell it explicitly via `extra-materials`. `extra-materials` is a list of materials that Meep should look for in the computational cell in addition to any materials that are specified by geometric objects.
+You should list any materials other than scalar dielectrics that are returned by `material-function` here.

 The following require a bit more understanding of the inner workings of Meep to use.
 See also [SWIG wrappers](#swig-wrappers).

 **`structure` [`meep::structure*`]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Pointer to the current structure being simulated; initialized by `(init-structure)` which is called automatically by `(init-fields)` which is called automatically by any of the `(run)` functions.
+Pointer to the current structure being simulated; initialized by `(init-structure)` which is called automatically by `(init-fields)` which is called automatically by any of the [`(run)` functions](#run-functions).

 **`fields` [`meep::fields*`]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;